thekpaul/Alpha/en/blog/_posts/2019-11-04-blog-is-up-and-running.md

 ---

 Blog is now up and running!
-The website, however, is still under construction, and theremore maintenance of all contents including this post will not actively be proceeded for the time being.
+The website, however, is still under construction, and therefore maintenance of all contents including this post will not actively be proceeded for the time being.